romanzaikin/RaspberryPiVM/README.md

 To configure vm all you have to do is:

-1. download the following images:
+1. download the following images files and place it in same folder with this git project.

 1.1. http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/2017-07-05-raspbian-jessie-lite.zip